HokieJeff/J4RVISdocs/README.md

 The Search Plugin allows users to search through the broadcaster's clips, returning the best match.

 #### Commands
-* `!search <search phrase>` Searches through the broadcaster's clips, returning the best match clip.
+* `!search <search phrase>` Searches through the broadcaster's clips, returning the best match.
+The search currently searches through roughly 1000 clips.
+It works pretty well if you know the title of the clip you're searching for, but it's hit or miss for broad general searches.